Harry Gozzard: 1930s – 40s: Sam Donahue, Sonny Burke and Jan Savitt

-At the young age of 25, Gozzard (in Donahue’s band) performed in a series of recordings for Bluebird Records.
-Founded in 1932 by, Eli Oberstein, Bluebird was a RCA Victor subsidiary label best known for their low-cost releases.
-They eventually became known as the “Bluebird sound,” which directly influenced rhythm and blues music, as well as early rock and roll music.
+At the young age of 25, Gozzard (in Donahue's band) performed in a series of recordings for Bluebird Records.
+Founded in 1932 by Eli Oberstein, Bluebird was a RCA Victor subsidiary label best known for their low-cost releases.
+They eventually became known for the "Bluebird sound," which directly influenced rhythm and blues as well as early rock and roll.